 Reusable Shopping Bags vs Plastic Bags

-We often get bags when we shop, its best to reuse the bags we have instead of buying new ones.
+We often get bags when we shop; it’s best to reuse the bags instead of buying new ones.
 Try using organic handmade bags, like jute, canvas, paper, khadi, or any eco-friendly poly bags, which is way better than using the most dangerous plastic bags.

 Plastic does not only harm the environment but also releases various chemicals damaging every life on the planet.